stackrox/stackrox/README.md

 make image
 ```

-This will create `stackrox/prevent:latest`.
+This will create `stackrox/prevent` with a tag defined by
+`git describe --tags --abbrev=10 --dirty`.
 This is the only image required
 to run StackRox Prevent.

 ## How to Test